feiyinn/xstation/README.md

 5 Press q and q to quit vi

+6 Execute "lazygit" once to initiate it's config file under ~/.config/lazygit

-6 The whole setup is completed.
+7 The whole setup is completed.